helenaferdy/helenaferdy.github.io/_posts/2023-07-17-prometheus.md

 <br>

-Then open the prometheus.yml file
+And then open the prometheus.yml file

 ```bash
 sudo nano /etc/prometheus/prometheus.yml